lpenguin/harlowe/README.md

  * Added `(datanames:)`, which takes a single datamap, and returns an array containing all of the datamap's names, alphabetised.
  * Added `(datavalues:)`, which takes a single datamap, and returns an array containing all of the datamap's values, alphabetised by their names were.
  * It is now an error to begin a tagged hook (such as `(if:$a)[`) and not have a matching closing `]`.

-####Deferred until 2.0.0

-The following fixes are not present in 1.1.0 due to compatibility concerns, but will appear in the next major version.

- * Fixed a bug where the "Story stylesheet" element was attached between `<head>` and `<body>`.
-This should have had no obvious effects in any browser, but was untidy anyway.
- * Altered the CSS of `<tw-story>` to use vertical padding instead of vertical margins.

 ###1.0.1 changes: